polkadot-fellows/runtimes/README.md

 |11 |Close the issue for the release once the referendum is **approved and executed**. | ✔️ | ✔️ |
 |12 |Open an issue for **the next release** in the runtimes repo, if applicable.| ❌ | ✔️ |

-## Release process

-Releases are automatically pushed on commits merged to master that fulfill the following requirements:

-- The [`CHANGELOG.md`](CHANGELOG.md) file was modified.
-- The latest version (the version at the top of the file) in [`CHANGELOG.md`](CHANGELOG.md) has no tag in the repository.

-The release process is building all runtimes and then puts them into a release in this github repository.

-The format of [`CHANGELOG.md`](CHANGELOG.md) is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

 ## Communication channels